yac-vays/yac/app/plugin/action/README.md

 # Action Plugins

-Action plugins are referenced by filename.
+Action plugins are referenced by filename in the specs.

-Each plugin must implement the following function:
+Each plugin must implement the the `app.model.plg.IAction` class and provide an instance of that class as `action` variable.

-    async def run(*, details: dict, props: dict) -> None

-With:

-    details # plugin-specific configuration passed through from the specs props # context vars according to ../../../docs/specs/general.md

-The plugin **must** only raise one of the following exceptions:
+It may raise the following exceptions:

     app.model.err.ActionClientError # with message for the user app.model.err.ActionError       # irrelevant for user, only log